 “Empty feelings present themselves, and grief enters our lives on a deeper level, deeper than we ever imagined.

-“This depressive stage feels as though it will last forever.
+“This [depression stage of grief] feels as though it will last forever.

 “It’s important to understand that this depression is not a sign of mental illness.
 It is the appropriate response to a great loss.”

-Kübler-Ross and Kessler say that depression is one of the many necessary steps in the healing process.
+Kübler-Ross and Kessler say the depression stage of grief is one of the many necessary steps in the healing process.

 “As tough as it is, depression can be dealt with in a paradoxical way.